 For professionals that want to take advantage of the potential $77.4 billion industry next year, online marketing, and digital advertising is all about optimizing your performance with the latest strategies and techniques.
 Following, we'll address just some of the most effective changes to make this year, when creating a killer online campaign.

-Whether you appreciate the portable revolution or not, the fact is that mobile advertising is here to stay - meaning that creating an effective and actionable strategy is more crucial than ever.
+Whether you appreciate the portable revolution or not, the fact is that - meaning that creating an effective and actionable strategy is more crucial than ever.
 According to search engine giants Google, the global penetration of smartphones reached about 25% in 2014, and the number of people browsing on their phones has continued growing ever since.

 In a world saturated with marketing messages, people hear a radio commercial and change the station.
 They see a commercial on TV and fast-forward their DVR.
 Some people even see an ad on Facebook and subconsciously ignore it (even though we all know that is a silly thing to do).
 So how do you get consumers to pay attention to your ad?
 The key is to not make it seem like an ad.